 Get a return on your investment in customer service training by helping people move up the Conscious Competence Learning Model

 Have you ever had the task of changing the behaviour of one of your team members who thinks they know it all?
 I think we’ve all encountered such people who are blissfully unaware of their lack of competence.
+This is when we need to create conscious incompetence.

 I’m sure you’re already familiar with the Conscious Competence Learning Model.